HKUDS/LightReasoner/README.md

 - You’re *absolutely* free to try other datasets — LightReasoner is fully adaptable.
 However, depending on your dataset, you may need to adjust hyperparameters and the choice of Amateur model to ensure stable training and meaningful contrasts.

-  - For instance, if you experiment with the **MATH** dataset, it’s recommended to upgrade the Amateur model from a generic **Qwen2.5** base model to the specialized **Qwen2.5-Math** variant.
+  - For instance, if you experiment with the **MATH** dataset — a collection of high-school competition problems that are significantly harder than GSM8K — it’s recommended to upgrade the Amateur model from a generic **Qwen2.5** base model to the specialized **Qwen2.5-Math** variant.
 The base models were not math-pretrained and may struggle to produce coherent outputs on MATH, potentially destabilizing the expert–amateur contrast.

 ---